Physical Attributes of the Blood Root Plant

 Uses of the Blood Root

 This plant is considered poisonous if it is consumed in high dosages.
-There are also parts of the plant that should not be ingested or should not have an encounter with skin or it may cause inflammation and rashes.
+There are also parts of the plant that should not be ingested or should not have an encounter with skin or cause inflammation and rashes.
 The sap can also cause eye irritation.
 It can cause shock and coma if too much of it is consumed.